chrwei/wordpress-rate-limiter/README.md

 ### Per-site (Settings → Rate Limiter)

+The admin interface displays prominent warnings for:
+- **Critical**: No persistent object cache detected (Redis/Memcached required for production)
+- **Warning**: Proxy headers detected but no trusted proxy IPs configured

+**Settings:**
 - **Enable limiter**: on/off for this site
 - **Daytime window**: start/end hour in site timezone
 - **Violation probation (hours)**: how long violation "heat" is retained before decaying